Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

       sha256sum pnetcdf-1.11.0.tar.gz
       a18a1a43e6c4fd7ef5827dbe90e9dcf1363b758f513af1f1356ed6c651195a9f pnetcdf-1.11.0.tar.gz
       ```
+    * The above commands can also be used to verify the SHA numbers.

 12. Update PnetCDF Web Page
     * https://github.com/Parallel-NetCDF/Parallel-NetCDF.github.io
     * Create a new file of release note Parallel-NetCDF.github.io/Release_notes/1.11.0.md.